 I help my clients explore and understand what they are experiencing and how it is impacting their emotional, physical and mental wellbeing.
-During therapy, I will help them to develop the skills and behaviours to find a way to cope with their life challenges and find their direction in their life.
+During therapy, I will help them to develop the skills and behaviours to find a way to cope with their challenges and find direction in life.

 Founder of the “Mind over Body weight loss programme” which is an 8-week course based on CBT for weight loss.

 I hold a Master of Science in Cognitive Behaviour Therapy (CBT) and Motivational Interviewing, a Higher Diploma in Psychology (level 8) and a BA (Hons) in Linguistics, from UCD, a BA (First Class Honours) in Integrative Counselling & Psychotherapy from IICP College (Dublin), a Professional Certificate in Cognitive Behaviour Therapy and a Professional Certificate in Child and Adolescent Counselling.